dzyla/surfwithbeniz/content/post/book_surf.md

 > Contact your favourite photographer today.
 Chose spot.

 ## What can I expect?
 > Photos mostly.
 Friendly athomosphere.
+Premium (ofc) quality pictures.
 Limited amount of complains.

 ## What are the limitations?
-> Not earlier than sunrise, preferred later hours but it's your day and your choise.
+> Not earlier than sunrise, preferred later hours but it's your day and your choice.

 ## What are suggestions?
 > Bright and not foggy day with nice light.
 Wear black suit (hehe)